graphql/graphql.github.io/site/docs/BestPractice-ServingOverHTTP.md

 http://myapi/graphql?query={me{name}}
 ```

-Query variables can be sent in an additional query parameter called `variables`.
+Query variables can be sent as a JSON-encoded string in an additional query parameter called `variables`.

 #### POST request